go-go-golems/go-go-labs/web/voyage/app.md

 1. **Action:** Click the "Delete" button next to a saved selection.
 2. **Behavior:** The selected saved selection is removed from the list.
 3. **Result:** The saved selection is no longer available for restoration.

+### Toggling Prompt Fragments

+1. **Action:** Click on a prompt fragment in the fragments list.
+2. **Behavior:**
+    - The application checks if the fragment is already present in the current prompt.
+    - If not present, the fragment is appended to the current prompt, separated by a comma if necessary.
+    - If already present, the fragment is removed from the current prompt, including any associated comma.
+3. **Result:** The current prompt is updated to either include or exclude the clicked fragment.

 ---